rahulmathews/riders-server/ROADMAP.md

 ## 🎯 Overview

 This roadmap is designed to guide the development of Riders Server from initial MVP to a fully-featured, scalable ride-sharing platform.
-Each stage builds upon the previous one, ensuring a solid foundation while progressively adding advanced features with proper code quality, testing, and monitoring.
+Each stage builds upon the previous one, ensuring a solid foundation while progressively adding advanced features with proper code quality and monitoring.
+Testing framework implementation is scheduled for Phase 3 to prioritize core functionality delivery in MVP.

 ## 📅 Development Timeline